-Your customers communicate with your brand through your customer service representatives, or agents, throughout their customer journey.
-These interactions have a dramatic impact on creating a positive or negative experience for your customers.
+Your customers communicate with your brand through your customer service representatives or agents throughout their customer journey.
+These interactions dramatically impact creating a positive or negative experience for your customers.
 Therefore, you should constantly evaluate the performance of your service agents.

 Customer service agent surveys collect information about customer satisfaction by asking questions about the service provided by the representative.

 You can uncover your customers’ pain points via surveys and use these insights to train your agents and evaluate things you can improve.
 When a service agent receives positive feedback, you can reward them for boosting morale.
-Keeping the morale of your customer representatives high has a dramatic effect on customer relationships.
+Keeping the morale of your customer representatives high dramatically affects customer relationships.
 In fact, 73% of customers say they stay loyal to brands thanks to friendly customer service representatives.

-You can share Survicate customer service agent surveys using your favorite customer service software like Zendesk, HelpScout, Freshdesk, and collect agent-specific feedback from your customers.
+You can share Survicate customer service agent surveys using your favorite customer service software like Zendesk, or HelpScout and collect agent-specific feedback from your customers.
 By adding agent-specific parameters to your survey link, you can gather feedback on their performance.

 These parameters are easily filtered to analyze your agents’ performance results individually.